9 times table

 Fill in your answers.
 Once you have entered all the answers, click on 'Check' to see whether you have got them all right!
 If you got all the answers right, practice the 9 times table shuffled in random order.

 Step 3: Shuffled

 Practice the 9 times table shuffled.
 Fill in all answers and press 'check' to see how many you got right.

 Try to answer all the 15 questions right!

 Step 5: Tables Diploma

 Answer all the 24 questions right to get the diploma!

-These games give the possibility to repeat the questions and improve the knowledge of the 9 times table.
+These games give the possibility to repeat the questions and improve the knowledge of the 9 multiplication table.
 Enjoy the 9 times table games!